Dr Jacques Imbeau – Integrative Dental Medicine Introduction

 Dr. Ron Ehrlich: Yeah and so he was, of course, talking about there is no such thing as a safe root canal and that everybody should be having a cone beam x-ray taken read by a radiologist.
 Is that cone beam being the 3d x-ray?
 Is that what you’re using to determine the healing?

 Dr. Jacques Imbeau: Yes.
 Well, I use a conventional x-ray I use convincing CBCT as well yeah, of course, I’ll do that but again the CBCT itself is not the complete final answer but it’s certainly much better than conventional 2d x-rays because you see the full bone volume.
-I have cases for example where conventional x-rays shows nothing and you take a CBCT and you see a nice lesion that is completely you know either on the buccal or lingual of the root.
+I have cases for example where conventional x-rays show nothing and you take a CBCT and you see a nice lesion that is completely you know either on the buccal or lingual of the root.

 Dr. Ron Ehrlich: Yeah, yeah, it’s very sobering.
 Yes, it very confronting.